Detonation Wave Propagation and Interaction with Transportation Infrastructure

 Propagation of the blast wave caused by hydrogen-air detonation, and the blast wave interaction with a transportation infrastructure are studied.
 A cylindrical blast wave and a planar blast wave are investigated.
 RHT-35MPA concrete is the material used for a wall to model the interaction.
 The blast wave-structure interaction shows that the structure can fail in different modes depending on the material properties.
 Concrete has failure features quite distinct from metals such as steel and aluminum.

-K. M. Isaac et al., "Detonation Wave Propagation and Interaction with Transportation Infrastructure," 45th AIAA Aerospace Sciences Meeting and Exhibit, American Institute of Aeronautics and Astronautics (AIAA), Jan 2007.
+K. M. Isaac et al., "Detonation Wave Propagation and Interaction with Transportation Infrastructure," Proceedings of the 44th AIAA Aerospace Sciences Meeting and Exhibit (2006, Reno, NV), American Institute of Aeronautics and Astronautics (AIAA), Jan 2007.

 Mechanical and Aerospace Engineering